 Usually, a sharp increase of visitors follows these sorts of internet photo fads, but that didn’t happen to the Flathead Valley.
 Maybe that’s because of its proximity to Glacier National Park, which receives almost 3 million visitors every year.
-The towering sheer rock cliffs, turquoise blue glacial lakes, seemingly untouched vast wilderness make the park a captivating place – so much so that few tourists ever leave the park and make the short 45-minute drive south to Flathead Lake.
+The towering sheer rock cliffs, turquoise blue glacial lakes, seemingly untouched vast wilderness make the large national park a captivating place – so much so that few tourists ever leave the park and make the short 45-minute drive south to Flathead Lake.
 It’s kind of like when you go to Target for one item, and leave 2 hours later with a basket full of all sorts of things you don’t need, but not the one thing on your list you went there for.
 Glacier does that – you enter the park and instantly forget that there’s anything else in Montana worth visiting, including Flathead Lake.

 But sometimes, Mother Nature forces tourists to search for alternate means of entertainment.
 In 2017, nearly half of Glacier National Park was evacuated and closed due to a particularly devastating wildfire year.
 And now, almost halfway through August, it looks like summer will once again be cut short in the park, with several lightning-sparked blazes wreaking havoc along the Going-to-the-Sun Road.
 While forest fires are good for the environment, they are rather inconvenient for tourists!

 So despite being “America’s cleanest lake,” a paradise for every water-sports lover, and having 185 miles of naturally gorgeous shoreline, Flathead Lake is still mostly undiscovered, except during times when people can’t fully enjoy Glacier National Park.
 That makes it a great, off-the-beaten-track destination for anyone visiting Northwest Montana or nearby Missoula.
 Which, if you’ve spent any time on the blog, know that that’s exactly the kind of place my family likes.

 Sea Me Paddle Kayak Tour